Son of Dracula (1943 film): Development and pre-production

 Curt Siodmak was commissioned to write a script for the film in May 1942.
 By June 8, the Los Angeles Times announced that Curt Siodmak was still writing the screenplay.
 Curt Siodmak's previous work was deeply rooted in horror and science fiction, from the original novel and screenplay for F.P.1 (1932) and screenplays in Hollywood for Black Friday (1940), The Invisible Man Returns (1940), The Ape (1940), The Wolf Man (1941), and Invisible Agent (1942).
 On July 24, the Motion Picture Herald announced that Universal had purchased Siodmak's finished draft of the script.
 The Daily Variety noted that Eric Taylor was given the task of writing the final script.
 Taylor had worked previously on Black Friday with Siodmak as well as on Phantom of the Opera (1943) and The Ghost of Frankenstein.
-In a 1984 interview with Tom Weaver, Curt Siodmak said that after his brother Robert Siodmak was hired as the film's director, he made his brother leave the project.
+In a 1984 interview with Tom Weaver, Curt Siodmak said that after his brother Robert Siodmak was hired as the film's director, the latter made his brother leave the project.
 Curt explained that the two "had a sibling rivalry.
 When we were in Germany, Robert had a magazine and when I wrote for it, I had to change my name.
 He only wanted one Siodmak around.
 This lasted 71 years, until he died".
 In his book on Son of Draculas production history, Gary D. Rhodes suggested that Curt might have been wrong about this specific situation as there was no indication that Robert was hired as the director when Taylor was hired for the script.
 Weaver suggested that the film took place outside the universe of Dracula (1931) and Dracula's Daughter (1936).
-Weaver noted that in Son of Dracula, Prof. Lazlo states that Count Dracula was destroyed in the 19th century making it not follow the story of the two previously mentioned films.
+Weaver noted that, in Son of Dracula, Prof. Lazlo states that Count Dracula was destroyed in the 19th century, making it not follow the story of the two previously mentioned films.
 Weaver also highlighted a pressbook article that stated that "although Son of Dracula is not a 'continuation' of [the 1931 Dracula], it is based mainly on the same ghoulish legend of the vampire".